p-wegner/usermanagement/prd/multitenancy-keycloak.md

 - **Groups**:
     - `/IKEA` (customer group)
     - `/IKEA/TenantA` (tenant group)
+    - `/IKEA/TenantA/Logistics` (functional group)
+    - `/IKEA/TenantA/Logistics/logistics-admins` (subadmin group for Logistics)
     - `/IKEA/TenantA/usermanagement-admins` (admins for TenantA)
 - **Roles**:
-    - Client roles for ComplexApp: `Warehouse_Manager`, `Picker` (created dynamically under ComplexApp client, scoped to TenantA)
+    - Client roles for ComplexApp: `Warehouse_Manager`, `Picker` (created dynamically under ComplexApp client, scoped to TenantA or a specific group)
     - Realm/client roles for simpler apps: `IKEA_Editor`
+    - **Group-scoped roles**: e.g., `IKEA_TenantA_Logistics_Warehouse_Manager`
 - **Users**:
-    - Assigned to `/IKEA/TenantA` and/or `/IKEA/TenantA/usermanagement-admins`
+    - Assigned to `/IKEA/TenantA`, `/IKEA/TenantA/Logistics`, and/or `/IKEA/TenantA/Logistics/logistics-admins`
     - Receive roles based on group membership and/or direct assignment
+    - Users in an admin subgroup (e.g., `/IKEA/TenantA/Logistics/logistics-admins`) can manage users, groups, and permissions within `/IKEA/TenantA/Logistics` and its descendants

 ---

 ## 5. Security and Isolation

 - API must enforce that users can only see/manage users, roles, and groups within their permitted subtree.
+- **Hierarchical subadmin enforcement**: Subadmins (members of admin subgroups) can only manage users, groups, and permissions within their subtree.
+- **Per-group permission enforcement**: For ComplexApp, permissions can be managed at any group level, and APIs must enforce that only authorized admins can modify group permissions.
 - Group-based scoping is used for hierarchical admin delegation (e.g., usermanagement-admins).
 - Role and group assignments are validated to prevent privilege escalation or cross-tenant access.